Part 1: A Great Beginner Quilt with Room to Grow

 The chain pattern is even more dominant when it's made from three fabrics.

 Light background fabrics give this quilt a more traditional feel.
 A dark background can add a lot of drama and give the quilt a more contemporary look.
-Or reverse the lights and darks completely for a totally new look.

 A limited fabric palette and/or a limited value palette emphasizes the 'chain' pattern.

-Strip piecing is the most efficient way to piece this pattern, particularly with a limited fabric palette.
-Should you choose the 'scrappy route' to use up some of your fabric stash, the cutting and piecing takes a bit more time due to the different sizes of the fabric scraps you'll use up.
+Should you choose the 'scrappy route' to use up some of your fabric stash, the cutting and piecing takes more time due to the different sizes of the scrappy fabric scraps you'll use up and the fact that each seam is sewn individually.
+Not massed produced like strip piecing allows.

 The open spaces in Block 2 of both the 'double' and 'triple' Irish Chain blocks are perfect for adding quilting designs to personalize this beginner quilt pattern.